Where Should Kittens Sleep On The First Night At Home?

 Monitoring and Responding

 During the first night, it’s important to keep a watchful eye on your kitten’s behavior.
 Some kittens might be comfortable and sleep soundly, while others could display signs of anxiety or distress.
-If your kitten seems agitated, spend time reassuring them with gentle words and petting.
+If your kitten seems agitated, try reassuring them with gentle words and petting.
 However, avoid the urge to remove them from their sleeping area immediately, as this could disrupt the gradual adjustment process.

 Be responsive to their needs while also giving them the space to acclimate to their new surroundings.
 Remember that patience and understanding go a long way in helping your new kitten feel at ease.